 - 1. To enable SSL connections, set the SSL attribute to 1. - 2.
-To allow self-signed certificates from the server, set the AllowSelfSignedServerCert attribute to 1. - 3.
+To allow authentication using self-signed certificates that have not been added to the list of trusted certificates, set the AllowSelfSignedServerCert attribute to 1. - 3.
 To allow the common name of a CA-issued SSL certificate to not match the host name of the Impala server, set the AllowHostNameCNMismatch attribute to 1. - 4.
-Choose one: - To configure the driver to load SSL certificates from a specific . pem file when verifying the server, set the TrustedCerts attribute to the full path of the .pem file. - Or, to use the trusted CA certificates . pem file that is installed with the driver, do not specify a value for the TrustedCerts attribute.
+Choose one: - To configure the driver to load SSL certificates from a specific .pem file when verifying the server, set the TrustedCerts attribute to the full path of the .pem file. - Or, to use the trusted CA certificates .pem file that is installed with the driver, do not specify a value for the TrustedCerts attribute. - 5.
+To specify the minimum version of TLS to use, set the Min\TLS property to the minimum version of TLS.
+Supported options include 1.0 for TLS 1.0, 1.1 for TLS 1.1, and 1.2 for TLS 1.2.